gabrielklein/SensorNode/README.md

 https://www.aliexpress.com/item/Free-shipping-DHT22-AM2302-replace-SHT11-SHT15-Humidity-temperature-and-humidity-sensor/1872664976.html

-* RadiationD-v1.1 (CAJOE) radiation monitor
+* RadiationD-v1.1 (CAJOE) radiation monitor (Geiger counter)

 You have a pin P3 with GND, 5V, VIN

+VIN is HIGH (+5v).
+When you receive a particle, it becomes LOW then HIGH again.
+The signal you will get will be inverted!

 Connect the GND RadiationD-v1.1 with GND ESP8266.

-I recommend to use a SN74AHCT125N as RadiationD-v1.1 is running at 5v and the ESP8266 at 3.3v.
+You have to use a SN74AHCT125N as RadiationD-v1.1 is running at 5v and the ESP8266 at 3.3v.

 http://circuits.datasheetdir.com/102/SN74AHCT125-pinout.jpg

-1: 1OE: Connect to GND  (ESP8266 and RadiationD-v1)
+1: 1OE: Connect to VIN  (RadiationD-v1 - Not to GND!!)

-2: 1A: Input with port VIN (RadiationD-v1.1)
+2: 1A: Connect to 5V (RadiationD-v1.1)

 3: 1Y: Output to D8 (ESP8266)